T0P 20 MANUFACTURED HOME LENDERS IN 2021

 The age data probably won’t shock many either.
 The median age of a manufactured home buyer was between 25 and 34.
 This isn’t surprising because that age group is the lowest earning group that’s in the home buying market.
 Those under 24 will earn less, but they aren’t quite to the home buying age yet.

 It’s important to remember this age group in your marketing.
 Remember that you’re speaking to someone that’s never known life without the Internet or a cell phone, likes green products, and will likely do most of their purchase research online.
+You have to have an excellent digital experience to appeal to the 25-34 home buyer.

-Top 25 Manufactured Housing Lenders
+Top 20 Manufactured Housing Lenders in 2021

 See any surprise on the list?
 We saw some.
 In the past 10 years, the quality of manufactured homes has advanced by leaps and bounds, and lenders are starting to notice.
 They’re starting to notice that a customer with a decent credit score and a good job will pay their manufactured home mortgage just as well as a site built mortgage.
 And as affordable housing continues to be a press ion issue across the country, we have no doubt that more lenders will enter into the manufactured housing market.